 I believe that at the end of the day, technology should improve the way we live.
 It should make life easier.
 It should make life better.

-A solid, well-programmed remote can really improve your quality of life.
+A Good Remote: A solid, well-programmed remote can really improve your quality of life.
 This is because it is so easy to use that anyone can use it.
 The babysitter can use it, the in-laws can use it, and the wife can use it (even my kids use it).
 No more looking for multiple remotes.
 No more off-sync devices—just one piece that works, every time.
-AppleTV:

 Smart phones: I save this one for last, even though it is a technology I touch and use most throughout the day.
 It is my office on the go, my to-do list, my music hard drive, my link to the world.
 This could be an article in itself.
 Here I will just say that it is a device that has improved my life and made it easier.

 Now, I know there are life-changing technologies on a much larger scale—technologies that save lives.
 But my favorite technologies are just about making each day a little bit easier.
 What technologies and products have improved your quality of life?
 Please share!